Deep Earth

 Magnetic Earth

 All materials on Earth are magnetic, but some are more (or less) magnetic than others.
 The variation of the magnetic properties of natural material over space and through time can tell us about the dynamic history of our planet.
 A key aspect of this is understanding the magnetic recording mechanisms of the nanoscale particles that preserve information about Earth’s ancient magnetic field.
 Our most recent efforts are focused on the “Particles to Planets” project.
-This collaborative project with the University of Edinburgh will use micromagnetic modeling to reconstruct the magnetic signals in rocks that record large changes in Earth’s deep interior as the solid inner core began to grow.
+This collaborative project with the University of Edinburgh will use micromagnetic modelling to reconstruct the magnetic signals in rocks that record large changes in Earth’s deep interior as the solid inner core begins to grow.

 The picture is of a single vortex magnetization state, commonly found in natural magnetic particles.